 Blessing’s partial understanding and having some experience of using her phone for work, meant she has been fairly quick to learn.
 However, she wasn’t always able to attend lessons due to work and her operation, so she ended up struggling with some aspects of what she’d learnt.
 This illustrates how easy it is to forget information, and how essential it is to maintain contact and continue to provide support even on a less regular basis.

-I am confident that Blessing will continue to develop her skills to the point where she no longer needs support.
+We are confident that Blessing will continue to develop her skills to the point where she no longer needs support.
 This should be helped by the installation of a router in her home.

 Rose is a 94 year old resident who lives alone in sheltered accommodation in Croydon.
 She has limited mobility, using a zimmer frame to walk and has a carer.
 Rose took part in the initial survey but did not attend sessions in the communal lounge.
 She contacted us after the digital guides were delivered to ask for support.